drc-cs/FALL24-MSAI339/lectures/L01_overview/slides.md

 5. Data Interpretation
 6. Data Action

-MSAI 339 will cover the **fundamentals** of each step of the data science pipeline.
+MSAI 339 will cover the **fundamentals** of data science.
 We will go for breadth, but you will be encouraged throughout the quarter to go into depth.

 <!--s-->